 The synthetic ivory coating on the keys creates grip so your fingers have traction while playing.
 Because this material is porous like ivory, your fingers are more resistant to slipping when they’re sweaty.
 Pianists who perform on plastic keys usually have problems when they have clammy or sweaty fingers.
 Plastic keys become very slippery and difficult to play.

 The synthetic ebony/ivory material absorbs the moisture from your fingers.
 But it doesn’t absorb any dirt or grime from your skin.
 The keys are easy to clean and resistant to discoloration.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how well they compare to both the YDP-164 and YDP-184:
+Below, please take a moment to view some of the best selling digital pianos online, and see how well they compare to both the YDP-164 and YDP-184:

 Graded Hammer 3 Action

 Graded Hammer 3 (or GH3) action is one of Yamaha’s hallmarks for their great digital pianos.
 It’s the best hammer action available in any Arius model.
 Both the YDP-184 and YDP-164 have this key action.

 “Graded hammer” means that the keys weigh differently.
 This is to mimic what you would feel on an acoustic piano.
 The strings at the low end of the piano are very thick and need heavier hammers to strike clear notes.
 As you go up to the higher notes, the strings become much lighter and don’t need hammers as heavy as the low strings.

 Keys on an acoustic piano feel lighter as you play up to the top register.
 GH3 hammer action mimics this gradual change, with the low keys feeling heavier to play than the high keys.

 The “3” refers to the spring mechanism inside of the key.
 There are three sensors inside that replicate what would happen when striking a piano key.
 These sensors are what helps the digital piano understand how you play.
 GH3 gives you accurate dynamic levels, attacks, and repeated notes.